anton-karlovskiy/xborg-tech-challenge/README.md

 git commit -m "test commit"
 ```

-If there are fixable issues, they'll be automatically fixed and you'll need to stage the changes again.
-If there are unfixable errors, the commit will be blocked.
+Fixable issues will be automatically corrected and re-staged.
+If unfixable errors remain, the commit will be prevented.